 - String#start_with?

-Checks if a string begins with a given prefix or any of several prefixes.
+String#start_with? checks whether a string begins with a given prefix or any of several prefixes, useful for validation, routing, and simple parsing.

 - String#strip